Te2. Our first turntable.

 We looked at one of the older and most cherished drive systems – idler drives – and proceeded to iron out its kinks and foibles with modern technology and materials.
 The result surprised us and will surprise you.

-Outside everything is bliss and calm
+Outside, everything is bliss and calm

 Complexity is hidden, or rather function doesn’t dictates form.
 We strived for a classical, contained appearance, able to subtly fit into any decor and not scream about itself.
 Alcantara fabric frames the turntable, while the top is covered in brushed aluminium or stainless steel.

 Arm / Cartridge combination